9 SaaS Website Best Practices

 - Consider any additional solutions or services you offer

 One easy way to accomplish this is to incorporate either a customer support page or automated chat bot that can help them solve simple bugs or figure out what they may be doing wrong when a problem arises.
-These tools may include features such as:
+These tools may include important elements such as:

 - Commonly asked questions and answers